A-kly/School-Vault/Psych275/Chapter 3 - The Organization and Function of the Nervous System.md

 - Motor cortex / precentral gyrus is found in the next image in the red circles
 ![[Pasted image 20240123095548.png]]
 - We need to know **All** of these parts!
-	- Motor cortex
+	- Frontal lobe
+		- Precentral gyrus (Motor cortex)
 		- Broca's area
 			- Speech formation
 		- Prefrontal Cortex (largest region of brain, 29% of cortex)
 			- Planning, organizing of behaviours
 			- decision making
 			- goals
 			- adjusting behaviour because of consequences
-	- Wernicke's area
+	- Parietal lobe
+		- Postcentral gyrus (somatosensory cortex)
+			- Receives all sensory info to be processed
+			- Organized in the same way that the motor cortex
-		- Speech meaning
+		-

-# Psychosurgery
+### Psychosurgery
 - **Psychosurgery:** use of surgical intervention to treat cognitive and emotional disorders
 	- **Lobotomy:** involves severing connections in the brain's prefrontal cortex
 		- REALLY BAD